Davis Cup 2017

 It has allways been evenly/steadily popular and as I said - never failed to deliver.

-i think that it failed to deliver for the u.k audiences this past weekend lol... wrote:The only problem DC poses for top players is a very busy schedule.
+i think that it failed to deliver for the u.k audiences this past weekend lol

 but youre right a busy schedule also plays a major part in why the top players withdraw from playing DC far easier then they would another tournament